 About

-Irene Yang is an Assistant Professor, tenure track, and received her MSN in Nursing Education and PhD in Nursing Research from the University of Louisville in 2014.
+Irene Yang is an Associate Professor, tenured.
+She received her MSN in Nursing Education and PhD in Nursing Research from the University of Louisville in 2014.
 She continued her research training with a T32 postdoctoral fellowship at Emory's Nell Hodgson Woodruff School of Nursing and was privileged to join the faculty in 2016.

 Areas of Expertise